type : Valid

 data Ascii instance asciiValidator :: Validator Ascii Maybe String where validator _ name = if isOnlyAscii name then Just name else Nothing usernameHash :: Valid Ascii String -> Int

-The type Valid AsciiUsername String
+The type Valid AsciiUsername String of the argument to usernameHash

 constitutes compile-time proof that any value the function receives will be

-valid according to the AsciiUsername
+valid according to the AsciiUsername validator.

-This is because the only way to provide a Valid AsciiUsername String
+This is because the only way to provide a Valid AsciiUsername String to

-is by calling validate
+usernameHash is by calling validate on a String.

 This would look something like: